Hotmoka/hotmoka/tutorial/Takamaka.md

 Takamaka provides an implementation of lists with the storage class `io.takamaka.code.util.StorageList<T>`.
-Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in blockchain, *as long as only storage objects are added to the list*.
+Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in a Hotmoka node, *as long as only storage objects are added to the list*.
 Takamaka lists provide constant-time access and addition to both ends of a list.
 We refer to the JavaDoc of `StorageList<T>` for a full list of its methods.